Nolley 27 points, Memphis 14 3s over Colorado St in NIT semi

 UP NEXT

-The NIT championship game, more than 1,500 miles from Madison Square Garden, with the Tigers facing the winner of Saturday’s other semifinal that matched No. 4 seeds Mississippi State and Louisiana Tech.
-Colorado State plays the loser in a consolation game.
+The NIT championship game, more than 1,500 miles from Madison Square Garden, with the Tigers facing the fourth-seeded Bulldogs on Sunday.
+Colorado State plays in the consolation game against Louisiana Tech, which lost 84-62 in the other semifinal game.

 More AP college basketball: https://apnews.com/hub/College-basketball and https://twitter.com/AP_Top25